About COVID-19 Vaccines

 Is the vaccine safe?

-All data currently available indicate that the vaccines are safe.
-Thus far, no serious long-term side effects have occurred and no study participants who received vaccine died of COVID-19.
+The FDA is monitoring the safety of authorized COVID-19 vaccines through both passive and active safety surveillance systems.
+All data on the Moderna and Pfizer vaccines that are currently available indicate that the vaccines are safe and that adverse reactions are very rare.
 Some individuals do experience minor side effects that reflect the body’s immune response beginning; a tiny number of individuals have experienced allergic reactions and have required immediate treatment, which has been successful.

 How effective are the vaccines?